 \subsection{Generalized AGK theorem}

-The Eqs. (\ref{AB-equal-single-Pom},\ref{single-Pom-ref-2}) also tell us that also in $AB$ scatterings, the partonic structure is given by $G_{\mathrm{QCD}}$, and therefore also the $p_{t}$ distribution of the outgoing partons is encoded in the single Pomeron expression $G_{\mathrm{QCD}}$, for any\textbf{ $N_{\mathrm{conn}}$}.
+Equations (\ref{AB-equal-single-Pom}) and (\ref{single-Pom-ref-2}) tell us that also in $A\!+\!B$ scatterings, the partonic structure is given by $G_{\mathrm{QCD}}$, and therefore also the $p_{t}$ distribution of the outgoing partons is encoded in the single Pomeron expression $G_{\mathrm{QCD}}$, for any\textbf{ $N_{\mathrm{conn}}$}.
 Only the saturation scales $Q_{\mathrm{sat}}^{2}$ depend on $N_{\mathrm{conn}}$, and these saturation scales suppress small $p_{t}$ particle production, but should not affect high $p_{t}$ results, as sketched in Fig. \ref{facto-1}.

-To be a bit more quantitative: as discussed in detail in Sec.
-3 of Ref. \cite{werner:2023-epos4-heavy}, in case of a $pp$ scattering with a single Pomeron (of the form $G_{\mathrm{QCD}}$) involved, one can deduce an inclusive dijet cross section of the form
+To be a bit more quantitative: As discussed in detail in Sec.
+3 of Ref. \cite{werner:2023-epos4-heavy}, in the case of $pp$ scattering with a single Pomeron (of the form $G_{\mathrm{QCD}}$) involved, one can deduce an inclusive dijet cross section of the form